FurkanKarakas/dslab-final_project/README.md

 Furthermore, who would you blame if the plan fails: the planner that came up with a theoretically infeasible plan, or the operator who respected their schedule?

 ##### 4 - Q: How are the inputs of the solution entered
-* **A**: You will enter a starting and terminating stations numerical ID (bus, trams, trains), a maximum time of arrival, and a minimum confidence level.
+* **A**: You will enter the numerial IDs of the starting and terminating station (bus, trams, trains, ...), a desired time of arrival, and a minimum confidence level.
 You do not need to enter a day.
 The route is for a typical business day of the week, not a week-end, or bank holiday.
 That is you can filter out all services that are not on normal business days from your options.
 The output must be the service that allows you to leave at the latest, while arriving before the specified time at your destination, and with a probability of success equal or higher than the specified certainty level.

 ##### 5 - Q: Do we need to visualize the output on a map
 * **A**: You do not need to visualize the results.
 A list in textual form will be sufficient.
-Note that the list must display at a minimum the list of stops with their sheduled time of arrival (except first stop), and departures (except last stops).
-This is the indispensable information.
-We let you decide what other information you think is useful to judge of the quality of the solution and to validate your results.
+Note that the list must display at a minimum the starting time, the routes, arrival time, and confidence level.
+If it involves transfers, the list must also include the arrival & departure times, and intermediate routes at the transfer points.

 ##### 6 - Q: How do we validate the solution
 * **A**: We can give a hint: we will pick two stations and a maximum time of arrival, which has different routes with known